 If you are an enrolled student in primary, secondary, or post-secondary (college or graduate) school, you are eligible for a free Bookshare membership under a U.S. Department of Education grant and can indicate your school when applying for an account directly via Bookshare.org.

 Because Bookshare is an online, download service, patrons who are comfortable and experienced with computers and file management, including BARD subscribers or current Bookshare subscribers with limited resources when their accounts are about to expire, are most encouraged to partake of this ordinarily fee-based service.
 The books are available in electronic braille files that can be read on refreshable braille displays, text-to-speech (TTS) DAISY files, and TTS MP3 audio files that can be played on the NLS Digital Talking Book Machine in addition to several third party commercial players.
 There is a free online DAISY player software to listen to DAISY TTS files on one's computer as well.
 Please visit Bookshare.org to read more about this great service.

-If you would like to add your name to a list of interested BTBL patrons, please call 800-952-5666 or send an email to firstname.lastname@example.org.
-We will be collecting names of interested users and contacting folks beginning September 1, 2017.
-We will be accepting new participants throughout the 12 month grant timeline until all seats are filled.
-The seats will be divided with approximately 140 seat licenses available for BTBL patrons.
+If you would like to receive a one year free Bookshare subscription, please call 800-952-5666 or send an email to firstname.lastname@example.org.
+We will be accepting new participants throughout the 12-month grant timeline until all seats are filled.
+The seats will be divided with approximately 225 seat licenses available for BTBL patrons.

-Participants will be required to take a brief online survey prior to receiving a license/subscription code to begin Bookshare service.
+Patrons should contact the library to obtain a license/subscription code to begin Bookshare service.
 Feel free to contact us with any questions.